Tips for Travelling with Anxiety

 What I have found over the years though is that most people envy that you are doing it and often wish they could themselves.
 The positive comments I've received far out way the very few negative ones.
 Remember, most people you meet overseas, both travellers and locals will be friendly.

-Also if you have chronic social anxiety and don't have the money for a psychiatrist and medication, you could look into how CBD can help you talk to others.
+Also if you have chronic social anxiety and don't have the money for a psychiatrist and medication, you could look into how CBD can help you.

 10. Do Activities